svintuss/bikecomp/Sigma ROX 11.1.md

 ## Unspecified
 The manual doesn't mention how to connect the unit to PC/Mac.
 Simply plugging in a USB cable won't work, you have to press all the five buttons at once and select connection mode.

-## Overall
-Overall impression is of an unrefined product.
-Partly because the first unit I received had a faulty button partly because of the font and display.
-Marketing images looked so good on my Mac, but the actual product just didn't deliver.
-I hope so much that Sigma would fix fonts and not by enabling anti-aliasing, but by using a good high-quality font.